Renewing Catechesis and Discipleship

 • Applicability of models within early tradition to the contemporary church

-Before our fourth class, choose one of the following four texts from the early church:
+Choose one of the following four texts from the early church:

 What does the text describe or imply about catechesis and discipleship (in both approach and methods) in the early period of the church?
 How does this compare to the working definition and principles of discipling discussed in week 3 (and as summed up by Heywood and Collinson)?